flatironinstitute/nemos/docs/installation.md

     We suggest downloading an installer from [Anaconda](https://docs.anaconda.com/free/anaconda/install/) or [Miniconda](https://docs.anaconda.com/free/miniconda/).
 The former includes a comprehensive selection of Python packages for data-science and machine learning.
 The latter is a minimal installer which includes only few packages.
     If you are not sure which one works best for you, take a look at the [Anaconda guidelines](https://docs.anaconda.com/free/distro-or-miniconda/).

-2. **Create and activate a virtual environment:** Once your updated python is up and running, we recommend creating and activating a Python virtual environment using [`venv`](https://docs.python.org/3/library/venv.html) before installing `nemos`.
+2. **Create and activate a virtual environment:** Once your updated python is up and running, we recommend creating and activating a Python virtual environment using [`venv`](https://docs.python.org/3/library/venv.html) before installing NeMoS.
 This practice helps manage dependencies and avoid conflicts with other Python packages.

     For `venv`, create your virtual environment in a specific directory.
 This example uses `~/python_venvs/nemos` for Linux/Mac and `C:%HOMEPATH%\python_venvs\nemos` for Windows; in general, free to use whatever directory works best for you.